Kate Tempest writes poem “Brown Eyed Man” for Frank Ocean’s magazine

 when I take you by the hand?

-Top Left: Aaron Campbell, Jamar Clark, James Brissette, Kendrec McDade, Trayvon Martin, Chris Brown, Mike Brown, Tim Stansbury, […], Dane Scott, DJ Henry, Eric Garner, Kimani Grey, Amadou Diallo, Tim Stansbury, […], Freddie Gray, Ramarley Graham, Sean Bell & Wendell Allen.
+Top Left: Aaron Campbell, Jamar Clark, James Brissette, Kendrec McDade; Trayvon Martin, Chris Brown, Mike Brown, Tim Stansbury; […], Dane Scott, DJ Henry, Eric Garner; Kimani Grey, Amadou Diallo, Tim Stansbury, […]; Freddie Gray, Ramarley Graham, Sean Bell & Wendell Allen (if you can identify the individual in the first column, third row, and the fourth column, fourth row, please contact Odysseus).

 Scans: